-- 1. Use which land uses are permitted, which are conditional, which are prohibited in each zoning district?
+- 1. Use.
+Which land uses are permitted, which are conditional, which are prohibited in each zoning district?
 Should the community allow solar farms in industrial districts, or ground-mount accessory solar in the backyards of residential districts? - 2.
-Dimensional standards Where on the lot can solar land uses be placed?
+Dimensional Standards.
+What is the minimum or maximum size of building lot, and where on the lot can development be placed?
 If the solar resource is only viable in the front yard, or only available above the peak of the roof because of the neighbor's trees, should the community allow solar development in those locations?
 Most communities allow some exceptions to height and setback requirements - does solar meet the same standard to qualify for an exception?

-3. Coverage and bulk - How much of the property can be developed consistent with the preferred development pattern for that zoning district?
-Should solar panels in the backyard count as an accessory structure if the number of accessory buildings is limited on the lot?
+3. Coverage and Bulk.
+How much of the property can be developed consistent with the preferred development pattern for that zoning district?
+Should solar panels in the backyard count as an accessory structure if the community limits the number of accessory buildings in residential neighborhoods?
 Does the surface of a solar collector count as impervious surface for storm water standards?

-Photo credit: Great Plains Institute
+Photo Credit: Great Plains Institute